-Affine linking numbers can be used to estimate the number of times an observer sees the same star on the night sky, for example this happens in the famous Einstein Crosses of which 56 quadruply imaged examples were found by 2020 with 220 lensed quasars in total~\cite{Stern}.
+Affine linking numbers can be used to estimate the number of times an observer sees the same star on the night sky, for example this happens in the famous Einstein Crosses of which about 50 examples were found so far, see Stern et al~\cite{Stern}.